webdevmahdi/l2-assignment-2/Readme.md

  ### Project Introduction
-This project is a Node.js Express application developed with TypeScript, integrating MongoDB with Mongoose for user data management.
-Data integrity is ensured through validation using Joi.
+    This project is developed by using Express.
+Which is a library of Node.js.
+I used TypeScript, integrated MongoDB with Mongoose for user data management and Joi for user validation.
+Some other tools like cors, eslint and prettier for organize the codes, bcrypt to secure password, and dotenv tool for secure other stuff.

  ### To setup this project in your Local computer follow the below instruction